-Table 2.3 shows the type of work activity done by children attending and not attending school.
+Table 2.3 below shows the type of work activity done by children attending and not attending school.
 The table is confined to children aged 7-17 years, as seven is the official starting age for schooling in Tanzania.

 Table 2.3 shows that for children not attending school, among children aged 14-17 years, 84.6% are engaged in both economic and housekeeping work.
-Among the younger children, 62.0% are engaged in both economic and housekeeping work.

-For children attending school, 82.8% of children aged 14-17 years are involved in both economic and housekeeping work, while this is the case for 72.4% of younger children.
+For children attending school, 82.8% of children aged 14-17 years are involved in both economic and housekeeping work.